 The amount of network bandwidth you need depends on how the Chrome devices will be used.
 For general web browsing and editing Google Drive documents, 0.2-0.5 Mbps per concurrent session at a minimum should provide satisfactory performance.

-If your employees or students will be streaming video or using Google+ Hangouts, at least 1 Mbps per concurrent user session is needed and >4 Mbps is required for HD video streaming.
+If your employees or students will be streaming video, at least 1 Mbps per concurrent user session is needed and >4 Mbps is required for HD video streaming.

 Latency may be a greater indicator of user perception of performance than bandwidth for interactive web-based applications.
 Generally, <100 ms ping is needed for a good experience.